GilDev/IntelliCasier/README.md

 * Maybe add a custom `malloc()` to dynamically allocate app's variable memory and not having all those global variables taking place in memory (or just use `malloc()`?)
 * Put animations instead of scrolling text on matrix and maybe remove all that code to scroll text on the matrix now that there is an LCD display
 * Clean [`menu.cpp`](src/apps/menu.cpp)
+* Remove unnecessary timer events when first launching them in games (just call the callback function, no need to wait on start)
+* Reorganize functions order in apps' code to stay consistent between them
+* Enhance `printLcd()` to center text automatically